rashidsuleymanov/api.onlyoffice.com/site/pages/Docs/Docs API/Usage API/Callback handler/index.md

 ## changesurl

 Defines the link to the file with the document editing data used to track and display the document changes history.
-The link is present when the *status* value is equal to **2** or **3** only.
+The link is present when the *status* value is equal to **2**, **3**, **6**, or **7**.
 The file must be saved and its address must be sent as *changesUrl* parameter using the [setHistoryData](../Methods/index.md#sethistorydata) method to show the changes corresponding to the specific document version.

 Type: string